Garden Coaching

 2. Project specific solutioning.
 You might have a slope you don’t know how to tackle, or a hot sunny front lawn, or one of many other garden challenges.
 I’d love to help you assess your situation and make recommendations for plants and hardscaping to solve problems.

 3. Specific jobs.
-I’m too old and too busy to do landscaping for other folks, but I’m available to help you with specific jobs if you feel unsure how to proceed.
+I’ve learned a lot about garden installation and hardscaping by building my own garden.
+I’m not a landscape installer (nor do I have time for large jobs), but I’m available to help you with specific jobs if you feel unsure how to proceed.
 This might range from helping you plant a new Japanese maple (planting trees can feel intimidating!) to prepping for a paver pathway.

 I am not a garden designer, and do not provide a comprehensive plan; my goal on any project will be to steer you in a good direction.
 My belief is that when the owner is engaged in the process, especially if willing to do at least some of the work, they’ll start to answer ongoing garden questions more confidently on their own.